louis kahn cemal emden national parliament of bangladesh

 Design Philosophy and Contextual Approach

 The Jatiya Sangsad complex, designed by Kahn, includes lawns, a lake, and residences for Members of Parliament.
 The architect’s primary goal was to represent Bengali culture and heritage while optimizing the use of space.
 The exterior of the building is striking in its simplicity, with enormous walls deeply recessed by porticoes and large geometric openings.
-The main building, situated at the center of the complex, is divided into three parts – the Main Plaza, South Plaza, and Presidential Plaza.
+The main building, situated at the center of the complex, is divided into three parts: the Main Plaza, the South Plaza, and the Presidential Plaza.
 An artificial lake surrounds three sides of the main building, extending to the Members of Parliament hostel complex.
-This skillful use of water to portray the riverine beauty of Bengal adds to the aesthetic value of the site.
+The skillful use of water to portray the riverine beauty of Bengal enhances the site’s aesthetic value.

 The Parliament Building’s Exterior and Interior

-The exterior of the Jatiya Sangsad Bhaban is marked by large walls deeply recessed by porticoes and regular geometric openings.
+The exterior of the Jatiya Sangsad Bhaban is characterized by large walls that are deeply recessed by porticoes and feature regular geometric openings.
 The massive scale of these external features shapes the building’s overall visual impact.
 Kahn’s design showcases the use of local materials, such as concrete and marble, which not only make a modernist statement of power and presence but also serve as a testament to local materials and values.
-The sheer mass of the monumentally scaled National Assembly and the artificial lake surrounding the building act as a natural insulator and cooling system that also create interesting spatial and lighting conditions.
+The sheer mass of the monumentally scaled National Assembly and the artificial lake surrounding the building act as a natural insulator and cooling system, creating interesting spatial and lighting conditions.

 The geometric shapes found on the different faces of the façade add a dramatic impact to the overall composition of the building.
-These geometric shapes are abstract forms found in traditional Bengali culture that are meant to create a marriage of old and new cultural identities.
+These geometric shapes are abstract forms found in traditional Bengali culture, intended to create a fusion of old and new cultural identities.
 They also serve as light wells and a natural environmental control system for the interior.

 Louis Kahn and the Importance of Light

-For Kahn, light was an essential aspect of the design of a building, not just as a way to illuminate a space but rather conceptualizing light as a creator of space.
+For Kahn, light was an essential aspect of building design, not just as a means to illuminate a space, but also as a way to conceptualize light as a creator of space.
 He believed that natural light could transform and elevate the atmosphere of an interior, giving it a unique and transcendent quality that could not be achieved through artificial means alone.
 As such, his architectural works often exhibit a masterful manipulation of light, using it to craft spatial experiences that engage and inspire those who inhabit the spaces.

 Kahn’s sensitivity to light can be traced back to his fascination with ancient architecture, particularly how sunlight filtered through the ruins of Greek and Roman temples.
 He admired how the interplay of light and shadow in these ancient spaces created a sense of depth, texture, and mystery.
 These observations informed his approach to modern architecture, where he sought to recreate these qualities in contemporary forms and materials.